querkmachine/FSFrontEndDocs/troubleshooting/vs-bom.md

 3. A dialog with encoding and line ending options will appear.
 In the Encoding dropdown, select `Unicode (UTF-8 without signature)`.
 This option is near the bottom of the list.
 4. Click OK.

-Visual Studio will remember this setting for as long as the file is still open, but will rever to saving with BOM after the file has been closed.
+Visual Studio will remember this setting for as long as the file is still open, but will revert to saving with BOM after the file has been closed.

 <aside class="aside aside--issue">
 Visual Studio supposedly has a setting to never add BOM characters to files not created with them in the application Options panel, under `Text Editor > General`.
-I've never actually seen this work, though. ¯\_(ツ)_/¯
+I've never actually seen this work, though. ¯\\_(ツ)_/¯
 </aside>

 ### Extensions